 If that still feels tough, think of the essay as only x8 200 words and challenge yourself to write 200 every day.
 That is manageable for all students, and 200 words is also fewer than you have read in this article so far!

-1,600 words sounds a lot, but it is actually quite a short essay to cover the breadth of these complicated Theory of Knowledge topics.
+1,600 words sound a lot, but it is actually quite a short essay to cover the breadth of these complicated Theory of Knowledge topics.
 The final essay should be pithy and concise, and the word count should hit 1,600 after a lot of editing and drafting.

 Choosing the title

-Don’t dive in too soon to finalise the title choice from the IB’s selection.
+Each year’s titles are released by the IB 6 months before the final deadline.
+But don’t dive in too soon to finalise the title choice from the IB’s selection.

 Break down each title on offer and see if you feel you have enough interest to be able to approach the question with the detail required.
-Decide on which two areas of knowledge you would focus on.
+Decide which two areas of knowledge you would focus on.

-Look at it and ask yourself “is it too broad?” and “will I able to answer it?”
+Look at it and ask yourself “is it too broad?” and “will I be able to answer it?”